ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Extended security considerations (Sections 10.1 and 10.2).

-* New "ACE Public Key Encoding" IANA Registry (Section 11.2).
+* New "ACE Public Key Encoding" IANA registry (Section 11.2).

-* New "ACE Groupcomm Parameters" IANA Registry (Section 11.3), populated with the entries in Section 8.
+* New "ACE Groupcomm Parameters" IANA registry (Section 11.3), populated with the entries in Section 8.

-* New "Ace Groupcomm Request Type" IANA Registry (Section 11.4), populated with the values in Section 9.
+* New "Ace Groupcomm Request Type" IANA registry (Section 11.4), populated with the values in Section 9.

-* New "ACE Groupcomm Policy" IANA Registry (Section 11.7) populated with two entries "Sequence Number Synchronization Method" and "Key Update Check Interval" (Section 4.2).
+* New "ACE Groupcomm Policy" IANA registry (Section 11.7) populated with two entries "Sequence Number Synchronization Method" and "Key Update Check Interval" (Section 4.2).

 * Improved list of requirements for application profiles (Appendix A).